 6. Interruptions of around 3 seconds can double the rate of making errors in a workplace

 When workers are disrupted abruptly and then get back to their assignment, they’re not likely to work the same way.
 This is because short interruptions can make you feel confused and don’t resume on the same note.
 Moreover, in the era of smartphones, it implies when you get an email or a call, you won’t have to reply.

 And it’s because the duration taken to silence your gadget is enough to interfere with how you think and work.
-This can result in serious problems and errors in the medical sector among others.
+This can lead to major issues and errors in the medical field, among other things.